 - Budgeting for groceries and other essentials

-What thinking skills helped with these kinds of tasks?
-Reading, writing, measuring, calculating, problem-solving, hypothesis testing, comprehending, and recalling facts all are essential for many of the tasks you accomplish every day.
+What thinking skills have helped you with these kinds of tasks?
+Reading, writing, measuring, calculating, problem-solving, hypothesis testing, comprehending, and recalling facts are all essential for many of the tasks you accomplish every day.
 You started developing those skills as a child, and they continue to develop as you encounter new situations as an adult.

-The infants and toddlers you care for are just beginning their own journeys, but their brains are developing in amazing ways.
-The work you do everyday lays the foundation for these infants and toddlers to develop the thinking skills they need to be successful in school and life.
+The infants and toddlers you care for are just beginning to explore the world around them as their brains develop in amazing ways.
+The work you do every day lays the foundation for these infants and toddlers to develop the thinking skills they need to be successful in school and life.
 This course will help you understand how your work contributes to the development of thinking skills in the infants and toddlers you serve.

 What is Cognitive Development?